nakardo/ATableView/README.md

 ATableView intends to imitate same object model proposed on UIKit for building tables, so it's not only limited on theming Android ListView.
 If you've some background on iOS development you may jump over some of the sections below, you'll find a lot of similarities with the native framework.

-If not, you should be good with the examples below.
+If not, you should be good with the examples included here and the demo project.

 ## Screenshots